shuoli199909/optimal_roi_rppg/README.md

 8. Compare the ROI performance under different illumination levels: **python "./visualization/main_illumination_rank.py"**
 9. Examine the influence of beard coverage on the performance of relevant facial ROIs: **python "./visualization/main_comparison_beard.py"**
 10. Examine the influence of fringe coverage on the performance of relevant facial ROIs: **python "./visualization/main_comparison_fringe.py"**
+11. Generate the stacked bar chart of overall evaluation scores and rank in a descending order: **python "./visualization/main_motion_stack.py"**
 ### Contact
 If you have any questions, please feel free to contact me through email (shuoli199909@outlook.com)!
 ## Authors and acknowledgment